d3Xm/gdb-peda-pwndbg-gef/README.md

 ## Changelog
 2021-04-11
-added angelheap script to .gdbinit, removed "sudo" from original script to work in pwnbox.
+added angelheap script to .gdbinit, removed "sudo" from original script to work in pwnbox, removed yes/no options for skipping installs.